It’s hot right now: Aloe Vera Juice. An ancient drink for those in dry area, aloe is best known for its ability to heal the skin after a sunburn.

 Aloe vera juice also has mild anti-inflammatory properties.
 While it won’t stop inflammation or work on its own, as part of a healthy diet, it can aid the body in reducing inflammation.
 This is especially important for people who have digestive issues, since it works for on the stomach and intestine.

 It also promotes healing.
 This can be seen in the skin, but aloe can also help repair the damage to the stomach and intestine.
-And just like the skin, aloe can help smooth the
+And just like the skin, aloe can help smooth the mucus membrane in the intestine and help repair damage.

 Aloe Vera Juice Side Effects